littleosbook/littleosbook/interrupts.md

 - Interrupt handler
 - Trap handler

-The task handler uses Intel specific functionality, so they won't be covered here (see the Intel manual [@intel3a], chapter 6, for more info).
-The only difference between an interrupt handler and a trap handler is that the interrupt handler disables interrupts, which mean you can't get an interrupt while at the same time handling an interrupt.
+The task handlers use functionality specific to the Intel version of x86, so they won't be covered here (see the Intel manual [@intel3a], chapter 6, for more info).
+The only difference between an interrupt handler and a trap handler is that the interrupt handler disables interrupts, which means you cannot get an interrupt while at the same time handling an interrupt.
 In this book, we will use trap handlers and disable interrupts manually when we need to.